-A: The park is not offering any in-person National Park Service tours or programs at this time, although there are many self-guided options to learn about the history of Valley Forge, see below.
+A: No, the park is not offering in-person National Park Service tours or programs at this time, although there are many self-guided options to learn about the history of Valley Forge, see below.

 Q: How can I learn more about the history of Valley Forge?